-All employers, including governmental entities, who employ workers are subject to employment taxes on wages, unless the law provides specific exceptions.
-The Internal Revenue Code defines wages and covered employment (section 3121).
+All governmental entities that employ workers are subject to federal employment taxes on wages, except where the law provides specific exceptions.
+The Internal Revenue Code defines wages and employment covered by social security (section 3121).

-Taxes under the Federal Insurance Contributions Act consist of Old-Age, Survivors and Disability Insurance (social security) and Medicare Hospital Insurance (Medicare) taxes.
-The Internal Revenue Code (IRC) section 3101 imposes tax on the employee, and section 3111 imposes tax on the employer.
+Taxes under the Federal Insurance Contributions Act (FICA) consist of Old-Age, Survivors and Disability Insurance (social security) and Medicare Hospital Insurance (Medicare) taxes.
+Internal Revenue Code (IRC) section 3101 imposes tax on the employee, and section 3111 imposes tax on the employer.
 The state or local entity must withhold and pay over the employee's part of the taxes and must pay the employer's part.